-- Math Bingo (for ages 5-12) helps children learn to add, subtract, multiply and divide using the simple game of Bingo.
-This is a good app to help kids improve their math basics.
+- Math Bingo (for ages 5-12) helps children learn to add, subtract, multiply, and divide using the simple game of Bingo.
+This is an excellent app to help kids improve their math basics.

 - King of Math Junior (for ages 6+) is a mathematics game set in a medieval environment where you climb the social ladder by answering maths questions and solving puzzles.

 - Mathmateer™ has different math missions that involve various math concepts.
 It’s fun and helpful for kids learning math.